Songs

 Click Here for tab for Brown Eyed Girl by Van Morrison

-As popular as this song is, unfortunately, his record label’s recording contract made him liable for all the recording expenses.
-Prompting Van Morrison to express his distaste for the song numerous times, he even wrote a sarcastic song about it called ‘The Big Royalty Check’.
+As popular as this song is, unfortunately his record label’s recording contract made him liable for all the recording expenses.
+This prompted Van Morrison to express his distaste for the song numerous times.
+He even wrote a sarcastic song about it called The Big Royalty Check.

-There’s nothing too complicated happening with the guitar parts here, you’ll spend most of the time outlining some nice and easy open chords using a simple strumming pattern.
+There’s nothing too complicated happening with the guitar parts here.
+You’ll spend most of the time outlining some nice and easy open chords using a simple strumming pattern.
 The only unique section is the very opening few bars which have some nice little 3-string arpeggios.
 You’ll also need a capo on the 4th fret to play in key with the original.

 Can’t You See by Marshall Tucker Band